kking117/RoR2-kking117Mods/QueenGlandBuff/README.md

 ## Contact

-You can find me as kking117#0370 on discord.
+Can be found as kking117#0370 on Discord.
+My GitHub repository for RoR2 mods: https://github.com/kking117/RoR2-kking117Mods